 - Leg

 When choosing, you should consider whether you want to make your curry lean or fat and rich.
-If you prefer lean and easy to eat pork curry, then my recommendation is pork leg or medallion.
+I recommend pork leg or medallion if you prefer lean, easy-to-eat pork curry.

 On the other hand, if you want to enjoy the richness of fatty meat, pork belly is the best choice.
 Cut the block into cubes and use them to enjoy a rich pork curry.
-I would say shoulder, shoulder loin and loin would be somewhere in between of those.
+I would say shoulder, shoulder loin, and loin would be between those.

 Chicken

-You might be surprised, but chicken is not as popular meat choice as beef and pork for Japanese style curry.
-However, I'm not saying chicken doesn't work!
-More than anything, it's quite important to choose right parts of chicken.
+You might be surprised, but chicken is not as popular a meat choice as beef and pork for Japanese-style curry.
+However, I’m not saying chicken doesn’t work!
+More than anything, it’s pretty important to choose the right parts of the chicken.

 - Thigh